RoniPa/SaunaApp/README.md

 SaunaApp uses a Firebase function as a light backend to monitor message events in the database to send push notifications to client devices.
 The backend in found in [this repository.](https://github.com/RoniPa/SaunaApp-backend)
 Notification tokens for each users' device are stored within the Realtime Database.
 Function is triggered on the onCreate event at the location of user's messages within database (messages/{uid}/{conversationId}/).

+# TODO

+**Things to work on:**
+- Improve Sauna edit view (especially map)
+- Optimize conversation/message structure
+- Possibly sorting for SaunaListFragment
+- Update distances in SaunaListFragment when device location is turned on
+- Update rating bar in SaunaDetailActivity when new rating is given
+- Move away from deprecated FusedLocationApi
+- Enable multiple images
+- Change Firebase Realtime Database to Cloud Firestore (beta)
+- Gracefully destroy listeners on sign out